The Pure Gold Company

 It’s also important to know the additional costs associated with gold investment.
 Many gold dealers charge for shipping, handling, storage, credit card use and a dozen other hidden costs besides, so if you’re looking to maximise your investments make sure you know them all and what you’re buying.
 The Pure Gold Company offers complimentary storage and delivery on many kinds of gold purchase, and will advise you on avoiding these extra costs and what kind of gold investment works best for you.

-It’s also a good idea to try and buy in bulk, keep a weather eye out for sales deals and special offers, and try to purchase ‘used’ gold where possible, as prices may be lower than on pristine newly forged gold bars.
-That being said, it’s important that you only get started with an amount that makes you feel comfortable.
-It’s more prudent to start small and pay a little more than jump in with both feet to get a better price only to get cold feet after you have purchased.
+It’s also a good idea to try and buy in bulk, keep a weather eye out for sales deals and special offers, and try to purchase “used” gold where possible, as prices may be lower than on pristine newly forged gold bars.

 Like all bullion dealers, The Pure Gold Company cannot offer gold at the specific spot price.
-We aim, however, to not only minimise the cost of any transaction with our complimentary storage and delivery, but also to provide a full service to potential gold investors, providing guidance, a watertight buy-back guarantee and a convenient buying and selling service that makes it easy to invest, liquidate and make your gold work for you.
+We aim, however, to not only minimise fees and commission charges with our complimentary storage but also to provide a full service to potential gold investors, providing advice, a watertight buy-back guarantee and a convenient buying and selling service that makes it easy to invest, liquidate and make your gold work for you.
 In addition, you can sell your gold to us at the market spot price when the time comes to liquidate it, ensuring that your investment will work for you as efficiently as possible.

 For more information on buying investment gold and spot prices, contact The Pure Gold Company today for consultation and advice on securing your wealth with physical gold.